YJiangcm/Lion/README.md

 #### 1.2 Instruction-tuning the student based on the teacher’s response on the Train Pool

-Fine-tuning was conducted on on a machine with 8 A100 80G GPUs.
+Fine-tuning was conducted on a machine with 8 A100 80G GPUs.

 ```bash
 torchrun --nproc_per_node=8 --master_port=<your_random_port> src/train.py \